 The original name of the city was Kashi, meaning ’light’, and as the city is situated at the river bank, facing east towards the rising sun, you may call it ’a city of light’.
 Its more recent name Varanasi is a combination of the names of two rivers, Varuna and Assi, which have their outlet in the Ganges at this spot.
 During the British colonial period, the name Varanasi was corrupted to Benares.

 Archaeological evidence suggests that Varanasi was founded about 3,000 years ago.
-However, most of the present buildings are not particularly old, as the city has been destroyed several times during invasions by e.g. the Moghuls, a Muslim tribe from Turkmenistan, who conquered most of northern India.
+However, most of the present buildings are not particularly old, as the city has been destroyed several times during invasions by various peoples, including the Moghuls, a Muslim tribe from Turkmenistan, who conquered most of northern India.
 For about 300 years, they ruled this area.
-Especially during the reign of Emperor Aurangzeb (1658-1707), who was a fanatic Muslim, many Hindu buildings were destroyed, in Varanasi e.g. the Golden Temple, which was replaced by a mosque.
+Especially during the reign of Emperor Aurangzeb (1658-1707), who was a fanatic Muslim, many Hindu buildings were destroyed, including the Golden Temple in Varanasi, which was replaced by a mosque.

 We roam the lanes of Old Varanasi, which are so narrow that cars cannot enter.
 What you encounter here are pedestrians, water buffaloes, sacred cows, and an occasional motorcycle or scooter.
 Loud shouting announces that a burial procession is on its way towards the Ganges.
 Many old or sick persons are brought here to die, later to be cremated on the banks of the sacred river.
 Following the cremation, their ashes are strewn on the river, increasing their chance of attaining moksha – liberation from the eternal sequence of re-incarnations.
-(Read more about moksha and other Hindu phenomena on this website, see Religion: Hinduism).
+Moksha and other Hindu phenomena are dealt with in detail on the page Religion: Hinduism.

 Eberhard plans to go to Bombay, while I want to leave this baking oven as quickly as possible.
 The train journey to the capital of India, Delhi, is a lengthy affair, so in order to avoid a trip similar to the one we experienced from Calcutta to Varanasi, where we had to sleep on the floor, I book a so-called ‘sleeper’.
 A Second-Class sleeper is just a plank bed with a thin cover, which you have the right to occupy during the night.
 I spread out my worn-out sleeping bag to announce that this place is occupied.